 There are a few organizations out there that look out for Mississippians who experience problems with gambling.
 If you find that your gambling habits are beginning to affect your life negatively or you are worried that you may not be able to control your betting, it’s best to head over to the National Council on Problem Gambling to find details on how to get support.
 You will find contact details for Mississippi residents on that page.

 Upcoming Regulation and Expected Changes

-Gambling advocates are still waiting with bated breath for further legislation in the industry, specifically laws that will allow online casinos and online sports betting.
+Gambling advocates are still waiting with bated breath for further legislation in the industry, specifically laws that will allow online casinos and US online gambling sites.
 The hope is that players will be permitted to place bets from anywhere, rather than just from casinos premises.
 Also in the works are laws allowing for a state lottery.
 At the moment, the state Senate has voted in favor of creating a lottery bill.
 This is now with the state governor, Phil Bryant, so a decision should come soon.
 Check back here to find out if there are any new updates.